Organize, Purge, Play: Board Games Edition

 This is a fun way to remember some of our best game nights.
 It’s also a great way to see which games aren’t getting played very often.
 Click here to download your own free Board Game Tracker.

-Now that we’re organized, we make an On-Cor meal one night every couple of weeks and have family game night.
-We play while dinner is cooking and continue playing while we eat.
+Now that we’re organized, we make a crockpot meal one night every couple of weeks and have family game night.
+We play while we eat dinner.
 It’s a fun way to connect as a family, eat great food and take a break from the craziness of life.